About Alba Iulia Fortress

-One of the biggest fortifications of its kind in Europe, the fortress – sometimes called the Alba Iulia Citadel or the Alba Carolina Fortress – protects the centre of the city and inside are some of the most important civic buildings of Alba Iulia, including the cathedral, university and the remains of the Roman legionary camp.
+One of the biggest fortifications of its kind in Europe, the fortress – sometimes called the Alba Iulia Citadel or the Alba Carolina Fortress – protects the city centre.
+Inside are some of the most important civic buildings of Alba Iulia, including the cathedral, university, and the remains of the Roman legionary camp.

 Built from around 1716 to 1735, the Alba Iulia Fortress was part of a fortification system created by Prince Eugene of Savoy designed to ensure the defences of the newly conquered provinces of the Hapsburg Empire.
 It thus served as a military centre between the 18th and 19th centuries.

 Over 20,000 Romanian peasants as well as several Italian workers and artisans worked on the construction of the fortress.
 The walls measure three metres at the base and are 1.2m wide at the top.
 In total these massive battlements have a perimeter of 12km, and form a seven-point star shape with seven bastions and six imposing gates, which are in themselves impressive architectural sites to explore.

 Today, The Alba Iulia Fortress is one of the main attractions in the area.
 One of the main attractions of the site is the Guard Change of the Citadel, which takes place at midday every day during tourist season, and sometimes twice a day at weekends.
 The guards are dressed in uniforms specific to the 18th century.